Name: Hannah Yip

 - Latin 1 and 2, City Literary Institute, London (January 2018 – present)

-Postgraduate Teaching Assistant, Poetry Module, BA English (Year One), University of Birmingham (January–March 2019)
+Postgraduate Teaching Associate, Poetry Module, BA English (Year One), University of Birmingham (January–March 2019)

 The religious and cultural history of early modern England; in particular, the interaction between oral, printed and visual cultures within the period of the English Reformation through to the Civil Wars and Interregnum.